liubai01/Craftlite/README.md

 - Craft table: a collection of craft rules
 - Craft rules: a craft rule includes materials, target items, rid.
 Player consume materials to make target items.
 - rid: each craft rules should have its unique id.
 It helps the plugin to manage the rules.
+- validity: each rule should be enabled before player can use it.
+Please set the rule valid before you let player us it!